au-ry/devsu-project/README.md

 4. The purchase form is completed.
 5. The confirmation message "Thank you for your order" is obtained.

+In this test, I used the website https://www.saucedemo.com/.
+After reading the documentation, I automated the test cases.
+I followed the predefined steps, and the results were successful.

 In the API test:

 1. A user is created.